-- 1. Discuss an aspect of basic science related to the clinical case. - 2.
+Course Description: Dental Rounds consist of student-driven, case-based presentations that are both multidisciplinary, and clinically relevant.
+Students relate concepts learned in the basic sciences, oral medicine and pathology, general pathology and physiology to clinical dental correlates and comprehensive treatment planning.
+Rounds course requirements provide an opportunity for students to develop critical thinking and problem-solving skills while expanding their dental knowledge base.
+D2 students are responsible for an assigned pathology aspect of the case, and work as a member of the integrated D1-D4 team.
+Course Objectives: Each student will: Discuss an aspect of pathology related to the clinical case.
 Present information in an effective manner in an oral presentation, as well as in written form.
 Communicate clearly, use appropriate terminology, and use illustrations effectively.
-Cite scholarly references for both written summary and oral presentation slides. - 3.
+Cite scholarly references for both written summary and oral presentation slides.
 Answer questions effectively by providing an appropriate response with supporting evidence/data.
-Focus terminology for professional communication. - 4.
-Distinguish between journal publication types. - 5.
-Identify the study design of a journal article. - 6.
-Demonstrate an in-depth knowledge of the specific subject matter (comprehensiveness, address key issues, include scholarly references, explain concepts clearly, supplement text with illustrations to communicate content.) - 7.
-Participate in discussions effectively providing an appropriate response with supporting data/evidence. - 8.
+Focus terminology for professional communication.
+Distinguish between journal publication types.
+Identify the study design of a journal article.
+Demonstrate an in-depth knowledge of the specific subject matter (comprehensiveness, address key issues, include scholarly references, explain concepts clearly, supplement text with illustrations to communicate content.)
+Participate in discussions effectively providing an appropriate response with supporting data/evidence.
 Interact in a professional manner with team members, faculty, and administrators to meet assigned objectives.

-Competencies:

-This course addresses the following Marquette University School of Dentistry competencies:

-- 3. Provide care for all patient populations including patients from various cultural backgrounds, special needs and in varying stages of the lifespan emphasizing prevention of oral diseases and promoting the maintenance of existing systemic conditions and oral health of individuals, families and groups in the community. - 4.
-Gather, evaluate and integrate the best available research and biomedical science knowledge to facilitate an evidence-based approach to the diagnosis and management of oral health care. - 6.
-Gather all pertinent patient information from history, interview, clinical examination, and appropriate diagnostic tests to accurately diagnose oral diseases, identify risk factors, and determine prognosis. - 8.
-Apply critical thinking and problem-solving skills to develop comprehensive treatment plans and obtain informed consent for the accepted treatment option.
+Competencies: This course addresses the following Marquette University School of Dentistr competencies: 3.
+Provide care for all patient populations including patients from various cultural backgrounds, special needs and in varying stages of the lifespan emphasizing prevention of oral diseases and promoting the maintenance of existing system conditions and oral health of individuals, families and groups in the community.
+4. Gather, evaluate and integrate the best available research and biomedical science knowledge to facilitate an evidence-based approach to the diagnosis and management of oral health care.
+6. Gather all pertinent patient information from history, interview, clinicate examination, and appropriate diagnostic tests to accurately diagnose oral disease identify risk factors, and determine prognosis.

+8. Apply critical thinking and problem-solving skills to develop comprehensive treatment plans and obtain informed consent for the accepted treatment option.